Zukizuk/composer/README.md

 curl -fsSL https://raw.githubusercontent.com/Zukizuk/composer/main/install.sh | bash
 ```

+> **Note for Windows users**: Run this command in Git Bash, WSL, or another bash-compatible shell.

 This will:
 - Download the necessary files to `~/clockit-agent/`
 - Set up the environment